uapi-group/specifications/specs/boot_loader_specification.md

 ## Boot Loader Entries

 This specification defines two types of boot loader entries.
 The first type is text based, very simple, and suitable for a variety of firmware, architecture and image types ("Type #1").
-The second type is specific to EFI, but allows single-file images that embed all metadata in the kernel binary itself, which is useful to cryptographically sign them as one file for the purpose of SecureBoot ("Type #2").
+The second type is specific to EFI, but allows single-file images that combine the kernel binary with the configuration, initrd, and other components of the boot loader entry.
+This is also useful because the file can be cryptographically signed for the purposes of SecureBoot ("Type #2", Unified Kernel Images).

 Not all boot loader entries will apply to all systems.
 For example, Type #1 entries that use the `efi` key and all Type #2 entries only apply to EFI